ndd21/PHYS281/docs/demo-error-checking.md

 Code will almost inevitably contain bugs at first.
 Debugging is the process of tracking down and fixing any bugs.
 This often takes more time than writing the code in the first place!

-To help with debugging it is useful to have well documented code so you can understand what each section is supposed to do.
+To help with debugging it is useful to have well-documented code so you can understand what each section is supposed to do.

 Here are a few general tips for debugging: